UCL/MPHY0026/doc/schedule-2020/workshop-1-head.rst

 * `NiftyIGI.exe <https://github.com/NifTK/NifTK/releases>`_.
 * `MPHY0026 repo <https://weisslab.cs.ucl.ac.uk/WEISSTeaching/MPHY0026>`_.

-Note: all command line tools below respond to the ``--help`` argument to describe available options
+Note: all command line tools below should be run from the MPHY0026/ directory.
+Each program will respond to the ``--help`` argument to describe available options.

 1. Locate 5 fiducials in order in Physical Space